Licence to blog: Will 'Swahili WikiLeaks' have to close?

 Bloggers in Tanzania will have to pay $920 (£660) for the privilege of posting content online, according to new regulations.

-The government says it wants to protect the East Africa nation from "lies" being spread online though critics see it as a way of muzzling freedom of expression.
+The government says it wants to protect the East African nation from "lies" being spread online though critics see it as a way of muzzling freedom of expression.

 What are the rules?